Skip to main content

 Teacher training study fields require practice teaching in primary and secondary school during the study.
 The length of the practice teaching is determined by the respective higher education institutions or by the accreditation requirements.

-For more information see chapter Bachelor: Teaching Methods.
+For more information see chapter 7.2.1 Bachelor.

 Progression of students

-As regards the progression of students of master study programmes, the same rules apply as in case of the Bachelor study programmes.
+As regards the progression of students of master study programmes, the same rules apply as in the case of the Bachelor study programmes.

-For more information see chapter Bachelor: Progression of Students.
+For more information see chapter 7.2.1 Bachelor.

 Employability